Hardknott Pass

 Hardknott Pass is one of the steepest roads in England

-Hardknott Pass is a mountain pass at an elevation of 400m (1,312ft) above the sea level, located in the Duddon Valley in Cumbria, England.
+Hardknott Pass is a mountain pass at an elevation of 400m (1,312ft) above the sea level, located in the Duddon Valley of Cumbria, in England.
 It’s said to be the steepest road in England with a gradient of 1 in 3 (about 33%).

 Is Hardknott Pass open?

-This very steep road is usually open all year round, but can be closed for long periods in the winter months as ice makes the bends treacherous.
-Before climbing, it is worth looking around to see if there is traffic jam in front or behind you.
-It is best if you can climb unimpeded by traffic.
+This very steep road is usually open all year round but can be closed for long periods in the winter months as ice makes the bends treacherous.
+The road is fairly exposed, so expect some wind and rain to liven things up too.
+It is unsuitable for all vehicles in winter conditions.

 How hard is Hardknott Pass?